HastingsGreer/blog/SolveARubiksCubeWithoutMemorization.md

 16
 14 8

 We then take out the 3, and then put it back using a different sequence of moves.
-(Depending on available working memory, it's probably best to write this sequence down)
+(Depending on available working memory, it's probably best to write this sequence down). we denote the 4 possible moves

+ab
+cd

+and perform

+bdddb

 The unsolved pieces are now